-Evaluation Criteria Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Criteria Yes No Explanation Principles for TWSE/TPEx Listed Companies" and Reasons 4.
+Evaluation Criteria Implementation Status Deviations from "the Corporate Governance Best-Practice Evaluation Officeria Yes No Explanation Principles for TWSE/TPEx Listed Companies" and Reasons 4.
 Does the Company set up a corporate governance unit (full or part-time) or appoint designated personnel responsible for corporate governance matters (including but not limited to providing relevant information for directors and supervisors, handling work related to BoD and shareholders' meetings, filing and amending company registration, and drafting minutes of BoD and shareholders' meetings)?
 V The Company has appointed a corporate governance manager, while the secretarial unit of BoD is also responsible for corporate governance-related matters, including BoD's and shareholders' meetings related matters, Company registration filing and amendments, BoD's and shareholders' meeting proceedings.
 In addition, the corporate governance manager is responsible for implementing requests from the directors, assist the directors in order to ensure BoD proceedings and compliances to all relevant regulations and rules, as well as to ensure seamless communication and interaction among all directors, and between all directors and management executives.
 The Company's corporate governance managers shall complete the necessary continuing education hours within the required timeline in accordance to the relevant rules.
-None Does the Company establish a communication channel and designate a website section for its stakeholders (including but not limited to shareholders, employees, customers and suppliers), as well as handle all CSR related issues?
-V The Company's official website has set up sections for "CSR" and "Stakeholders", as well as Facebook Fan pages for communicating with all stakeholders.
+None 5.
+Does the Company establish a communication channel and designate a website section for its stakeholders (including but not limited to shareholders, employees, customers and suppliers), as well as handle all CSR related issues? √ The Company's official website has set up sections for "CSR" and "Stakeholders", as well as Facebook Fan pages for communicating with all stakeholders.
 In addition, the Company provides customer service hotline, online platform, e-mail, instant message, apps, as multiple and adequate access channels for responding to all stakeholders.
-None 6.
-Does the Company appoint a professional shareholder service agency to handle shareholder meeting affairs?
-The Company has appointed Registrar & Transfer Agency Department of Yuanta Securities to assist shareholder meeting affairs.
-None Information Disclosure Does the Company have a corporate website to disclose all information regarding business, finance and corporate governance? \checkmark The Company has set up official corporate website, to fully and timely disclose all material information related to business, finance, corporate governance, etc. None (2) Does the Company have other information disclosure channels (e.g. English website, designated personnel to handle information collection and disclosure, spokesperson system, webcasting investor conferences, etc.)? information disclosure channels (e.g. English website, designated personnel to handle information collection and disclosure, spokesperson system, webcasting investor → ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ None 8.
+None Does the Company appoint a professional shareholder service agency to handle shareholder meeting affairs?
+1 The Company has appointed Registrar & Transfer Agency Department of Yuanta Securities to assist shareholder meeting affairs.
+None 7.
+Information Disclosure (1) Does the Company have a corporate website to disclose all information regarding business, finance and corporate governance?
+1 The Company has set up official corporate website, to fully and timely disclose all material information related to business, finance, corporate governance, etc. None (2) Does the Company have other information disclosure channels (e.g. English website, designated personnel to handle information collection and disclosure, spokesperson system, webcasting investor conferences, etc.)?
+V The Company has set up an English version of the official corporate website, and designated personnel responsible for Company information collection and disclosure.
+The Company official spokesperson is the Chief Financial Officer, or CFO, with proper earning conference related material on the official website under "Shareholder" section, including conference recording, financial and operational metrics.
+These materials are also available on MOPS website.
+None 8.
 Is there any other important information to facilitate a better understanding of the Company's corporate governance practices?
-(1) Employee rights The Company's human resources policies comply with provisions prescribed under the law, such as the Labor Standards Act, and collective bargaining agreement, in safe guarding employee rights.
-None (2) Employee wellness Engage professional services to assist employees, including psychological, legal, financial, health and management; establish multiple and adequate channels for 2-way communication with employees in order to enhance better understanding and caring.
+(1) Employee rights 1 The Company's human resources policies comply with provisions prescribed under the law, such as the Labor Standards Act, and collective bargaining agreement, in safe guarding employee rights.
+None (2) Employee wellness 1 Engage professional services to assist employees, including psychological, legal, financial, health and management; establish multiple and adequate channels for 2-way communication with employees in order to enhance better understanding and caring.
 None